 However, the process of acquiring a personal budget can be unnecessarily complicated and confusing for people.
 Through our research, we have found that people with dementia face several additional barriers when trying to access personal budgets.

 In order to make personal budgets more accessible to people with dementia and their carers we have:

 - Launched a campaign to urge local authorities to commit to making the personal budget process dementia-friendly.

 - Conducted an audit into local authority information in England on personal budgets for people affected by dementia, which included a mystery shopping exercise.

 - Created a charter for local authorities to sign up and show their commitment.

 - Developed a network to ensure lasting improvements are made as a result of the charter.

 We will be supporting Local Authorities to implement changes through the creation of the Personal Choice Network.
-The Network will deliver a programme of webinars, supporting materials and regular bulletins as well as give Local Authorities access to a range of partner organisations with specialist expertise.
+The Network will deliver a programme of webinars, supporting materials and regular bulletins, as well as giving Local Authorities access to a range of partner organisations with specialist expertise.